- About the SCBA

 CLEAR legal advocates may be able to provide you with legal assistance over the telephone.
 If not, you may be referred directly to the Volunteer Lawyers Program, other legal services program, or another agency if appropriate.
 Please note that the CLEAR line is very busy, so keep trying to get through.

 If you are age 60 and older, you may call CLEAR Sr. at 1-888-387-7111 .
 There is no income eligibility for receiving service through CLEAR Sr.

-If you are unable to reach CLEAR, you may contact the Volunteer Lawyers Program directly by calling our intake line at (509) 324-0144 .
-The intake line is open on Monday afternoons from 1:00 – 5:00 p.m. and Thursday afternoons from 1:00 – 4:00 p.m.
+If you are unable to reach CLEAR, you may contact the Volunteer Lawyers Program directly by calling our intake line at (509) 324-0144.
+The intake line is open on Monday afternoons from 1:00 – 5:00 p.m. and Wednesday afternoons from 1:00 – 4:00 p.m.
+Please call during the allotted times.
 VLP staff will determine eligibility for services based on income and the type of legal problem.
 Legal residency in the United States is not required to receive services.

 To apply to CLEAR Online, click on the following link

 User-friendly legal help is also available through the internet at www.washingtonlawhelp.org

 Court forms may be downloaded at